• arrow What are the size limits and PDF format restrictions on PDF files I can upload?

 • arrow Can linked videos and audio be protected?

-• The Public option means that the access page is accessible by anyone to whom the link is provided without the need to login to the service.
+• The Public option means that the access page is accessible by anyone to whom the link is provided without the need to login to the service (also known as "open access").
 Private means that the user will need to login to the service access page for that document, so need to be registered with a username and password (or use a shared username/password).
 Emails sent to registered publishers provide link text like COMPLETE for Public access or COMPLETEPLUS for private access.
 By clicking on the link provided the full URL of the target document can be displayed and copied if required.
 Access to such documents is typically further controlled by limiting to users who are members of a specific User Group.
 See the User Management page for more details

 • arrow What watermarking options are provided?

 • PDF files can have a static watermark added to selected pages or all pages before uploading to the service.
 A "tiled" watermark on every page adds a significant level of additional security to the source file.
 Dynamic watermarks are displayed on the web page, as an overlay, as standard for all Private pages.
 The content of the default dynamic watermark includes currently logged in user's registered name, the current date and time, and the IPaddress used to access the page.
-The position, size, font, color, opacity, content and orientation of dynamic watermarks can be amended from the standard version for bespoke display templates.
+The size, font, color, opacity, content and orientation of dynamic watermarks can be amended from the standard version for bespoke display templates.
 For example, dynamic watermarks could include the user's company name, orientated at 45%, a large pale grey font.

 • arrow How long should file uploads and conversions take on the automated service?